-- 1. If a student is not in the classroom when the tardy bell rings, he/she is tardy. - 2.
+- 1. Students who are not on time are tardy.
+Students who are more than 1 hour late are absent for that half of the day. - 2.
 Students who arrive at school late need to secure a pass from the office to be admitted to class.